-ed to serve in the army, is now a role model for others in he blic of Congo.
-Photo: Richard Wainwright/Caritas Australia
+Creating ripples: Rosalie, once forced to serve in the army, is now a role model for others in her community in the Democratic Republic of Congo.
+Photo: Richard Wainwright/Caritas Australia.

 Our Guiding Principles

 From Caritas Australia's Strategic Direction, 2021-2031: